-It’s a recipe for an exciting adventure — mix in a chance to explore the Universe in our new digital Planetarium, a heaping of fun experiments in the Science Gallery, and throw in a giant scoop of fascinating history in the Museum Galleries — all in one evening.
-Add an evening snack of pizza and juice, along with a mysterious flashlight tour of the darkened Galleries, and you have the recipe for an experience of a lifetime that campers and leaders alike will never forget!
+It’s a recipe for adventure — mix a chance to explore the universe in the digital Planetarium, a heaping of experiments in the Science Gallery, and a giant scoop of fascinating history in the Museum Galleries — all into one evening.
+Add a snack and a mysterious flashlight adventure of the darkened Museum Galleries, and you have the ingredients for an experience of a lifetime — one that campers and leaders alike will never forget!

 FREQUENTLY ASKED QUESTIONS

-$44 per child (17 and under).
-Adult chaperones, up to a ratio of 1:5 children are $22 each.
-Adults over that ratio are charged $44 each.
+$45 per child (17 and under).
+Adult chaperones, up to a ratio of 1:5 children are $25 each.
+Adults over that ratio are charged $45 each.
 GST is included.
 Prices are subject to change.
-A non-refundable minimum charge of $725 is required once booking has been confirmed, and will be applied to the total payment.
-Full payment, as well as detailed group information, is due two weeks before the date of your sleepover.
+A non-refundable minimum deposit is required once your booking has been confirmed, and will be applied to the total payment.
+Full payment, as well as detailed group information, is due two weeks before the date of your Sleepover.

 Who can come?